CRadivoyevitch/IT1025Repo/Lab5/readme.md

 What types of technology have driven the increased need for big data?
 Social Media, Facial Recognition, Text to Speech, AI for example.

+#  Structured Query Language

+Explain RDBMS and how it relates to SQL and the purpose of SQL:

+ Relational Database Management System is the basis for all modern database systems, Standard Query Language (SQL) included.
+SQL is used for work within databases.

+Pick two related tables from the diagram above and explain the relationship between them including which is the primary key, foreign key and the meaning of the relationship between the tables:
+Table 1-Customers
+The primary key is the customer ID as that makes each row of the table the most unique.
+Table 2-Suppliers
+The primary key is the Supplier ID as it keeps the list most unique.
+The Foreign Key would be the Country or City (they share information on geographic residence), which would link which supplier is more efficient for the customer.

+Explain how SQL injections are a security threat and what can be done to reduce the issue.
+As SQL is standard, it is very simple to hack into and retreive sensitive information.
+Adding @ signs to make parameters helps combat this.